 The beautiful thing about education marketing is that we get to learn from our efforts as we repeat our marketing cycle each year.
-Our annual marketing calendars give us the opportunity to continuously improve based on data from the previous year.
+Our annual marketing calendars allow us to continuously improve based on data from the previous year.
 The key to our success is looking at the RIGHT data so that we can accurately assess our efforts and adjust for the following campaign or year.

-Having a marketing reporting dashboard that can pull data from various sources to give you a single view of how your marketing and enrolments activities are working across the board is an essential tool to your success.
+Having a marketing reporting dashboard that can pull data from various sources to give you a single view of how your marketing and enrolments activities are working across the board, is an essential tool for your success.
 While a reporting dashboard is an amazing tool, the data can get overwhelming.
 This article attempts to break down how often you should be looking at your data and what data you should be focusing on.

 When setting up our dashboards, the first thing we will need to get our heads around is the timeline of our reporting.
-Some reports will be reviewed by leadership on an annual basis while other reports will help us make quick adjustments as we go on a weekly basis.
+Some reports will be reviewed by leadership on an annual basis, while other reports will help us make quick adjustments as we go on a weekly basis.

 The key to getting our timelines correct is that we always want to tie in our reporting cycle with our working cycle.
 Meaning that your reporting directly influences what you are working on.
 If you have a monthly team meeting, make sure your team has the numbers in front of them to make decisions at that meeting.
 Also, we never want to run a marketing campaign and then find out at the end of the year that it was ineffective.
 Rather, we want the data to enable any adjustments needed on the go.
-To effectively help us inform our decisions I generally recommend the following timelines as a guide:
+To effectively help us inform our decisions, I generally recommend the following timelines as a guide:

 - Data that helps us to inform our overall strategy and marketing spend should be looked at once a year during our planning process.

 The key to using a dashboard effectively is to tie in the data review to your working cycle and to have team members accountable for the numbers and bringing ideas to the table.
-This is the best way that we can ensure that the numbers actually influence our work.
+This is the best way that we can ensure that the numbers influence our work.